jesugq/compiler-simplified-syntax-tree/README.md

 %union {
-    int code;           // Integer code of the terminal read. char * identifier;  // String of the idenfitier read.
-    NUMERIC value       // Value that can either be integer or float.
+    int code;           // Integer code of the terminal read. char * identifier;  // String of the idenfitier read. data_value value    // Value that can either be integer or float.
 }
 ```